Updated January 3rd 2018

 PUBS / WINE BARS

 Again there’s a lot – almost as many as there are estate agents!

 The Grape and Grain at the top of Anerley Hill (closing November 5th 2017); the White Hart on the corner of Westow Street and Church Road; Westow House at the end of Westow Hill where it meets Crystal Palace Parade http://www.thewhitehartse19.co.uk; Numidie’s at 48 Westow Hill and The Sparrowhawk on the corner of Westow Street and Westow Hill.

 Haynes Lane Market.
 Haynes Lane off Westow Street.
 Clothes, books, jewellery, china, tools, vinyl, CDs, small furniture, paintings, etc etc etc. Sundays and Fridays 11 am to 5 am; Saturdays 11 am to 6pm.

 Jasper Road Antiques Market.
 Jasper Road.
 Not just antiques.
 Spread over four floors

 There are also weekend markets in the former dairy in Carberry Road (off Westow Street).

 Cancer Research 30 Westow Hill.
 Open seven days a week.

 Enterprise Trust 18 Westow Street (closed Christmas Eve 2016 for rebuilding.
-Work expected to last five months).
+Work was expected to last five months but is still continuing)

 RSPCA New shop open on Westow Street.